 The Importance of Saying No

-Time is a finite resource, and every yes means less time for your priorities.
-Saying no ensures you allocate your energy where it matters most.
+It’s time and every yes leaves less time for your priorities.
+The power of no ensures you invest your energy where it is most needed. - Maintains Healthy Boundaries

 How to Say No Without Feeling Guilty